William Gilbert (physicist): Life and work

-The English word "electricity" was first used in 1646 by Sir Thomas Browne, derived from Gilbert's 1600 New Latin electricus, meaning "like amber".
+The English word "electricity" was first used in 1646 by Sir Thomas Browne, derived from Gilbert's 1600 Neo-Latin electricus, meaning "like amber".
 The term had been in use since the 13th century, but Gilbert was the first to use it to mean "like amber in its attractive properties".
 He recognized that friction with these objects removed a so-called "effluvium", which would cause the attraction effect in returning to the object, though he did not realize that this substance (electric charge) was universal to all materials.

 In his book, he also studied static electricity using amber; amber is called elektron in Greek, so Gilbert decided to call its effect the electric force.
 He invented the first electrical measuring instrument, the electroscope, in the form of a pivoted needle he called the versorium.

-Like others of his day, he believed that crystal (quartz) was an especially hard form of water, formed from compressed ice:
+Like other people of his day, he believed that crystal (clear quartz) was an especially hard form of water, formed from compressed ice:

 Gilbert argued that electricity and magnetism were not the same thing.
 For evidence, he (incorrectly) pointed out that, while electrical attraction disappeared with heat, magnetic attraction did not (although it is proven that magnetism does in fact become damaged and weakened with heat).
 Hans Christian Ørsted and James Clerk Maxwell showed that both effects were aspects of a single force: electromagnetism.
 Maxwell surmised this in his A Treatise on Electricity and Magnetism after much analysis.